 I on the other hand don’t hate Rochester for that, on the contrary, I pity him and respect him.
 We see he was not cruel to Bertha, he looked after her very well.
 He could have just shipped her off to the nearest asylum and dumped her there, but he didn’t.
 Between him and Grace caring for her she was well looked after, and was treated with compassion and as much dignity as was possible in the time period.
 She was not mistreated or ridiculed.

 At the asylum Bertha no doubt would have been badly treated and been scared.
 So he gets all my respect for keeping her at home.
 Secondly, Bertha was raving mad and Rochester was told nothing of this when his marriage to her was arranged.
-How would you react and feel if you were him?
+How would you react and feel if you were him in such a situation?
 He lives a pretty depressing life for years, until the kind, pure and fresh Jane comes into his life.
 Here is the wife he should have had long ago.

 I see no problem with him taking Jane as his wife because why should he remain married to someone who wasn’t even aware of his existence?
 At least he didn’t try and take Jane as his mistress, he was all set to marry her until Mason showed up.
 I’m pretty shocked that you couldn’t divorce due to mental illness in those days.
-I understand the “in sickness and in health”vow, but I think that should only apply if something develops during the marriage, Bertha had a pre-existing condition that was kept from Rochester who quickly discovered the truth shortly after the marriage.
+I understand the “in sickness and in health”vow, but I think that should only apply if something develops during the marriage, Bertha had a pre-existing condition that was deliberately kept from Rochester by her family.
+Rochester quickly discovered the truth shortly after the marriage.
 Why should he have to stay married in that instance?
-Plus Bertha’s condition was never going to improve and she was totally mad.
+Plus Bertha’s condition was never going to improve and she was totally insane.

 I’ve read this again recently and picked up on something I never noticed before.
 It seems like Jane only gives herself one hundred percent to Rochester when he is no longer in control of their situation.
 At the end he is a blind cripple, he no longer has any dominance in their relationship.
-He had experience in physical love and matters of the heart, and he played with her early in the story due to her inexperience in these things.
+He had experience in making love and in matters of the heart, and he played with Jane early in the story due to her inexperience in these things.

-Now he cannot see her reactions to say a kiss they share, or how she reacts on their wedding night the first time they make love.
+At the end he cannot see her reactions to say a kiss they share, or how she reacts on their wedding night the first time they make love.
 To me it’s like she didn’t like to be seen (at times) and now he can’t see her she comes to him.
-He can no longer be in control of their intimate moments the way he is at the end ( I know later he regains eyesight.)
-This doesn’t take anything away from this romantic story, but it does add an aspect to think about.
+He can no longer be in control of their intimate moments the way he is at the end ( I know later he regains his full sight in eye.)
+This doesn’t take anything away from this romantic story, but it does add an interesting aspect to think about.
 Has anyone else noticed this?

 In my next post I will share my favourite screen adaptation of the novel.